Meet TypeDB and TypeQL

 Cluster Resizing

 Easily resize TypeDB clusters by seamlessly adding or removing nodes without any downtime, using the CLI for TypeDB Enterprise and GUI for TypeDB Cloud.
-TypeDB Cloud deployments can also be configured to resize automatically based on load.
+TypeDB Cloud clusters can also be configured to resize automatically based on load.

 Secured Environment